netxms/netxms-doc/admin/data-collection.rst

 ~~~~~~~~~

 Name of the parameter of interest, used for making a request to target node.
-For NetXMS agent and internal parameters it will be parameter name, and for
+For |product_name| agent and internal parameters it will be parameter name, and for
 SNMP agent it will be an SNMP OID.
 You can use the :guilabel:`Select` button
 for easier selection of required parameter name.